cryptomator/docs/source/security/architecture.rst

         dirIdFilePath := deflatedName + '/dir.c9r'
     }

-Again, we have to distinguish the kind of a node:
+Again, we have to distinguish the kind of a node.

 * Non-files (such as symlinks or directories) are stored as a directory anyway.
 Nothing changes for them.
-On the other hand,
-* files need a different place to store their contents.
+* Files, on the other hand, need a different place to store their contents.
 Therefore, we introduce the ``contents.c9r`` file inside the ``.c9s`` directory.

 A vault containing several nodes with very long names might result in a ciphertext structure like this: